agmsmith/NthPongWars/README.md

 The public version of the reputation system is licensed under the GNU General Public License version 3.
 The general idea is that if you improve the code, you should contribute your changes back to the public.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.